Arrivals and accreditations at the hotel

 11:45-12:15 Ready, Steady, Action!

-The floor will be given to the New Leaders Game-Changers.
-Videos and achievement will be shown, demonstrating how one can take the lead and motivate others behind the shared goal: one can lead, but with a team you can win.
+The floor will be given to the Game-Changers who will summarise the journey of the New Leaders Programme.
+What will happen now, since when after the destinations have been reached?
+The presentation will demonstrate how one can take the lead and motivate others behind the shared goal.
 Examples will highlight how one idea can be turned into an action plan and to concrete actions.

 12:15-12:45 Closing Remarks: Legacy of the New Leaders Forum

-Ms Sarah Keane, Chair of the EOC Gender Equality Commission and President of the Irish Olympic Committee or some else from the EOC Executive Board
+Ms Sarah Keane, Chair of the EOC Gender Equality Commission, President of the Irish Olympic Committee

 Mr Mikko Salonen, Secretary General and CEO of the Finnish Olympic Committee